UNCG-CSE/Poststorm_Imagery/docs/configure_python_path.md

 ### Windows 10

-1. Click `#!text Start` in the bottom-left
+1. Click `Start` in the bottom-left
 2. Search `environment variables`
-3. Click `#!text Edit the system environment variables` in the search results
+3. Click `Edit the system environment variables` in the search results
 4. Click the `Environment Variables...` button in the bottom right-hand corner of the window that pops up
-5. Click `#!text New...` and add the variable as either a user or system variable.
+5. Click `New...` and add the variable as either a user or system variable.
-    Variable name will be `PYTHONPATH` and value will be `#!text <path to project>/src/python`
+    Variable name will be `PYTHONPATH` and value will be `<path to project>/src/python`

 !!! error "Module not found: 'psic'"
-    If you get an error that says something like `#!text Module 'psic' not found!`, then the python interpreter can't find the project.
+    If you get an error that says something like `Module 'psic' not found!`, then the python interpreter can't find the project.
 Double-check that the project is in the `PYTHONPATH`.
 You should see it in your environment variables when running `env` from terminal in **Linux** or in the environmental variables screen in **Windows 10**.